 - A. Purpose.
 To provide areas for retail, wholesale, commercial, residential, service and professional businesses while minimizing negative impacts due to increased traffic. - B. Density/Lot Coverage. - 1.
 The minimum lot size shall be ten thousand (10,000) square feet.
-The Highway

-Arterial District shall not have a maximum allowable density.
+The Highway Arterial District shall not have a maximum allowable density.
 The maximum number of dwelling units shall be determined by the ability to meet the standards of the Land Development Code including, but not limited to, parking, setbacks, lot coverage and building height.

-- 2. The maximum total lot coverage shall be sixty-five (65) percent, the sixty-five (65) percent lot coverage may be increased up to eighty (80) percent through a waiver process granted by the Planning Commission-Development Review Board using the same criteria outlined in Section 601.G.3. - C. Setback Requirements.
+In accordance with 24 V.S.A. § 4412, any affordable housing development, as defined in 24 V.S.A. § 4303(2), shall be permitted to exceed density limitations by 40 percent. - 2.
+The maximum total lot coverage shall be sixty-five (65) percent, the sixty-five (65) percent lot coverage may be increased up to eighty (80) percent through a waiver process granted by the Planning Commission Development Review Board.
+Waivers shall be based upon the following criteria and may include specific conditions: using the same criteria outlined in Section 601.G.3. - (a) Unique physical characteristics of the site proposed for development. - (b) Superior building design, lot layout and landscaping design. - (c) Provision of public open spaces or superior bicycle and pedestrian access. - (d) Joint or combined vehicular access with adjoining properties. - C. Setback Requirements.
 Overhangs or eaves on buildings may encroach into the setback up to two (2) feet. - 1.
 The minimum front yard setback shall be twenty (20) feet. - 2.
 The minimum side yard setback shall be ten (10) feet. - 3.
 The minimum rear yard setback shall be ten (10) feet. - D. Permitted and Conditional Uses.
 Permitted and Conditional uses are as indicated on the Use Chart in Section 620-622 of this Code. - E. Parking Requirements.
-Off-street parking requirements are as specified in Section 703 of this Code. - F. Building Height.
-Building height shall not exceed four (4) stories or fifty-eight (58) feet, whichever is less. - G. Planned Unit Development.
+Off-street parking requirements are as specified in Section 703 of this Code. - F. Building Height. - 1.
+Except as permitted in section 605.F.2, -Bbuilding height shall not exceed four (4) stories or fifty-eight (58) feet, whichever is less. - 2.
+In accordance with 24 V.S.A. § 4412, any affordable housing development, as defined in 24 V.S.A. § 4303(2), shall be permitted one additional floor for no more than five (5) stories or seventy-two (72) feet, whichever is less, provided that the structure complies with the Vermont Fire and Building Safety Code. - G. Planned Unit Development.
 Any application for proposed development may, if needed and at the applicant's request, be reviewed as a Planned Unit Development under the provisions of Sections 511 and 723.
 The Planning Commission may approve a Planned Unit Development in the Highway Arterial District.
 In connection with such PUD approval, the Planning Commission may authorize the construction of structures and facilities to accommodate any of the uses allowed in the Highway Arterial District.
 Any application for proposed development in the Highway Arterial District may, at the applicant's request, be reviewed as a Planned Unit Development.
-Refer to Section 511.B.1-3 for general and specific review standards in addition to waiver information for a PUD. - 1.
-Commercial PUD. - (a) Activities involving a Commercial PUD shall be reviewed in accordance with the procedures of this Section.
-Commercial PUD's are authorized in the Highway-Arterial District pursuant to Section 605.G. - (b) Application Requirements.
-An application for a Commercial PUD shall be submitted and reviewed in accordance with the procedures of Section 511. - (c) Review Standards.
-An application for a Commercial PUD shall be reviewed under the applicable standards of Section 511.B.1-3. - (d) Expiration of Approval.
-An approval for a Commercial PUD shall expire in accordance with terms set forth in the approval. - (e) Appeals.
-Any interested person may appeal a decision of the Commission regarding a Commercial PUD in accordance with the procedures set forth in Section 1707.
+Refer to Section 511.B.1-3 for general and specific review standards in addition to waiver information for a PUD.